anvaka/word2vec-graph/README.md

 Once the graph is constructed, I'm using a method described here: [Your own graphs](https://github.com/anvaka/pm#your-own-graphs) to construct visualizations.

-*Note* From parcical standpoint, searching all nearest neghbours in high dimensional space is a very CPU intensive task.
+*Note* From practical standpoint, searching all nearest neighbors in high dimensional space is a very CPU intensive task.
 Building an index of vectors help.
 I didn't know a good library for this task, so I [consulted Twitter](https://twitter.com/anvaka/status/971812468950487040).
 Amazing recommendations by [@gumgumeo](https://twitter.com/gumgumeo) and [@AMZoellner](https://twitter.com/AMZoellner)